Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

 A while ago, I found out this [super cool devcard](https://app.daily.dev/devcard) from my fantastic colleagues at [daily.dev](https://daily.dev/).

-I was really inspired by the super cool 3D pan effect on the card and wanted to find out how to get this effect in Flutter.
+I was inspired by the cool 3D pan effect on the card and wanted to find out how to get this effect in Flutter.

-The end result for this article will be this super cool effect:
+The result for this article will be this super cool effect:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/pan_qo9yqm.webm" type="video/webm" />
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/pan_iu9ccp.mp4" type="video/mp4" />
 </video>

-If you want to follow along, I'll be using my [Flutter hello world application](https://daily-dev-tips.com/posts/flutter-how-it-works-hello-world/) as the starting point.
+I'll be using my [Flutter hello world application](https://daily-dev-tips.com/posts/flutter-how-it-works-hello-world/) as the starting point.

 ## Creating the basic widget